pdxiv/PerlScott/README.md

 ## Introduction
 Fully functioning (hopefully) Scott Adams adventure game interpreter, written in Perl.
 ## Development background of the interpreter
 This was painstakingly converted to Perl from the version 4.6 TRS-80 Level II Basic source code, which was published in the December 1980 issue of Byte Magazine (page 192).
+Perl was chosen as the language to use, because it had the most variation in possible syntax, allowing you to write both "basic style" code which could then gradually be refactored to a more structured code style.
 ## Changes from the original
 The 4.6 version in Byte Magazine doesn't support many of the features in latest versions of the engine (8.3?).
 To play games newer than "Adventureland" and "Pirate Adventure", some changes and additions needed to be made.